brock-huffar/FetchDemo/README.md

 ### Company Spend

 The company spend command allows points to be spent from a single company.
-The points will be taken from company payemnts in the order they were timestamped
+The points will be taken from company payments in the order they were timestamped

    companyspend needs operation, payer, and points parameters